How can we help? Contact Us

 Coping with a serious or terminal illness can present challenges to your entire family.
-HMC Hospice of Medina County and our comprehensive Circle of Care are here to help.
+HMC Hospice of Medina County, a Hospice of the Western Reserve affiliate, and our comprehensive Circle of Care are here to help.
 From specialized medical care for patients to emotional and spiritual support for the whole family, our extensive team has the expertise to fulfill your exact needs and wishes.
 Backed by more than 30 years of experience in providing compassionate, responsive service to the communities we call home.
 You have a choice in who cares for your loved one during this crucial time.
 Insist on the most experienced care.
 Ask for HMC Hospice of Medina County by name.

 Is hospice care or home health care the right choice for you or a loved one?
 What services can we provide to help you live life to the fullest?
 What types of care can you receive at home?
 Review these common questions to see which benefits from HMC Hospice of Medina County may be the most appropriate for your situation.